TechnicJelle/CMGT_GraduationReport/report.typ

 which means that the native implementations have to just do their best to resemble it.
 This has not gone very well, and the various native implementations are not very consistent with each other.
-It also prescribes a custom shader language, of which the syntax is very like the Rust programming language, which does not have many fans in Rythe.
+It also prescribes a custom shader language, of which the syntax is very like the Rust programming language, which is not very beloved at Rythe.

 However, I really ended up liking SDL3's GPU API.
 The documentation is excellent, and it is incredibly pleasant to use.
 It still allows for a lot of low-level access, while also being very user-friendly and cross-platform.
 It achieves this by not just abstracting Vulkan, but also DirectX 12 and Metal (and console APIs, as well).

-This is probably the paradigm I'll go with for our own abstraction layer, as it is the most flexible and powerful.
+This the paradigm I'll go with for our own abstraction layer, as it is the most flexible and powerful.

+#pagebreak()
 === Partial Abstractions

 The abstractions mentioned before abstract the _entire thing_, and don't allow access to the internals, like the raw Vulkan API it is abstracting.